The Latin American Observatory of Evaluation Indicators (OLIVA)

 The next stages of Oliva

-We hope that all these advances will make it possible to fully describe the magnitude of the products published in Latin America, both historically and currently.
-But, above all, we hope that it will contribute to the valorization of more than 4,000 indexed, quality journals, self-managed by the academic community that are published, promoting a collaborative and interoperable enterprise capable of offering evaluation indicators in an open platform for open use, non-commercial for the management of knowledge as a common good.
+We hope that all these advances will make it possible to fully describe the magnitude of the outputs published in Latin America, both historically and currently.
+But, above all, we hope that they will contribute to the valorization of more than 4,000 indexed, quality journals self-managed by the academic community that is published, promoting a collaborative and interoperable enterprise capable of offering evaluation indicators in an open platform for open use, non-commercial, for the management of knowledge as a common good.

 Why “Oliva”?

-This name represents the multi-scalarity that is behind all the studies developed by CECIC, because together with its Latin Americanist aspiration and universal dialogue in the open science movement, the word OLIVA rescues the localized rootedness of this project in one of the main fruits of Mendoza’s land.
+This name represents the multi-scalarity behind all the studies developed by CECIC because, together with its Latin Americanist aspiration and universal dialogue in the open science movement, the word OLIVA rescues this project’s localized rootedness in one of the main fruits of Mendoza’s land.

 OLIVA Team: